 Case No:

-\Application No:
+Application No:

 Before: [Judge/Registrar]

 Venue: [Supreme Court] [Court/Chamber number]

 Hearing date / time:

-The Court made the following orders in the above action/\application:
+The Court made the following orders in the above action/application:

-[State the orders made] 1.
-2. 3.
+[State the orders made]

+1.

+2.

+3.

 Date of order:

+Notes:

-- 1. Unless ordered otherwise, the person or entity served with this order must comply immediately. - 2.
-Failure to comply may result in enforcement of order proceedings, including contempt of Court proceedings, against the said person or entity.
+1. Unless ordered otherwise, the person or entity served with this order must comply immediately.

+2. Failure to comply may result in enforcement of order proceedings, including contempt of Court proceedings, against the said person or entity.

+Use as appropriate

-\Use as appropriate
+OSC as appropriate